 Furthermore, UVA is immunosuppressive for the entire body (accounting for a large part of the immunosuppressive effects of sunlight over-exposure).
 Because UVA does not cause reddening of the skin (erythema), it is not measured in the usual types of SPF testing.
 There is no good clinical measurement for blockage of UVA radiation, but it is important for sunscreen to block both UVA and UVB.

 As mentioned above, sun damage describes the changes that occur in your skin in response to effect of the damaging sun rays.
 These changes include:

 - Changes in texture: skin loses it’s elasticity as collagen and elastin fibers are destroyed by UV radiation.
 It becomes thinner, leathery, and more fragile.

-- Changes in color: skin tries to protect itself by producing additional pigment that would absorb some of the damaging rays and neutralize them.
+- Changes in color: skin tries to protect itself by producing additional pigment (pigment spots as known as sun spots) that would absorb some of the damaging rays and neutralize them.
 This pigment production is not always uniform, and often occurs in the form of sun spots, or brown spots and blotches of pigment.

 - New blood vessels form as a reaction to solar injury, resulting in spider veins and telangiectasiae.

-The treatment of sun damage always starts with a careful assessment to determine the options most appropriate in your individual case.
-These options include medications as well as a range of cosmetic treatments.
+The treatment of sun damage always starts with a careful assessment at our Richmond clinic in Metro Vancouver, B.C. to determine the options most appropriate in your individual case.
+These options include medications as well as a range of cosmetic treatments: